SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

        - For example, in your class, right-click and choose *Run As* → *4 ABAP Test Cockpit With...*.
 Enter `ABAP_CLOUD_READINESS` in the pop-up window and choose *Ok*.
 The ATC check run is started.
        - As a result of the ATC check run (note that it may take a while to complete), the *ATC Problems* tab in ADT should display results.
 In this case, these are the errors and warnings mentioned above, indicating that the code is not cloud-ready in various places.
 Double-click on the findings for more detailed information.

-    d) Develop in clasic ABAP in a cloud-ready manner
+    d) Develop in classic ABAP in a cloud-ready manner
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab under *General*.
      - Suppose you want to develop in a cloud-ready manner and use ABAP for Cloud Development, i.e. the restricted ABAP language version, in classic ABAP (e.g. an on-premise ABAP system that allows the unrestricted ABAP language version).
      - Open the *Properties* tab and choose *General* for this purpose.